 Your local library is a great source of information on these topics.
-Meanwhile, organizations in Manitoba like SERC (Sexuality Education Resource Centre MB) or Rainbow Resource Centre have online resources, events (seminars and trainings), support projects and other activities that can help you become more informed (for sample materials, see Community Resources below).
+Meanwhile, organizations in Manitoba like SERC (Sexuality Education Resource Centre MB) or Rainbow Resource Centre have online resources, events (seminars and trainings), and other activities that can help you become more informed (for sample materials, see Community Resources below).
 You can also check out Manitoba Education’s list of LGBTQ Resources for more sources of information.

 Keep an open mind

-This means suspending your judgement as you learn more and understand issues about gender.
+This means suspending your judgement as you learn and understand more about such issues.
 Open-minded people look at information not only through the lens of their own experience, beliefs or principles; they put themselves in other people’s shoes to understand what they may be experiencing or feeling.
-In this way, they develop empathy and a greater respect for others who may be going through a harder journey than they are.
+In this way, they develop empathy and greater respect for others who may be going through a harder journey than they are.

 Know the law

 Human Rights law protects people against gender discrimination.
 In Manitoba, the Manitoba Human Rights Commission is responsible for administering the Human Rights Code.
-The Code prohibits discrimination or harassment on the basis of a person’s gender or actual or perceived gender identity.
-It also outlines ways by which employers and service providers may provide reasonable accommodation that does not cause undue hardship.
+The Code prohibits discrimination or harassment based on a person’s gender or actual or perceived gender identity.
+It also outlines how employers and service providers may provide a reasonable accommodation that does not cause undue hardship.
 Know more about human rights protections by reading Discrimination based on gender identity and The Human Rights Code.

 Stand up against harassment of any kind